Weekends at CH

-Weekends at CH are very busy, with lessons on Saturday morning, sport in the afternoon and a wide variety of activities on offer.
-Some of these activities are compulsory, some are a matter of choice and there is also some unstructured free time for pupils to enjoy in the company of their peers.
+Weekends at CH are very busy, with lessons on Saturday morning, sport in the afternoon plus a wide variety of activities.
+Some of these activities are compulsory, some are a matter of choice and there is also some unstructured free time for pupils to enjoy.

 For the other two weekends, there are opportunities to leave the site and/or go home with the correct permissions (see below).

 On Saturdays there are five academic lessons in the morning, followed by Band Parade.
-After lunch all pupils are involved in sport (often matches against other schools) and other planned activities.
+After lunch all pupils are involved in sport (often matches against other schools) or other timetabled activities.

-That is the end of formal commitments on a Saturday: after this senior pupils can go to Horsham or Crawley to do some shopping and use recreational facilities.
+That is the end of formal commitments on a Saturday: after this senior pupils can go to Horsham and our final year (Year 13/Grecian) pupils can also go to Crawley, to do some shopping and use recreational facilities.
 Neither day children nor boarders can leave before this time.

 Saturday nights at CH are “full on” and there are always organised activities such as film nights, discos, talent shows, quizzes and much more.